-difference of the glass transition temperature of citric acid between our results and the literature, the following factors may play a role: (1) Atomizing the citric acid solution and re-depositing citric acid particles via electrostatic precipitation could introduce impurities during the atomization process that may affect the glass transition temperatures; (2) The glass transition of citric acid was measured during a warming cycle.
-A fast non-recordable cooling cycle at 20K/min was performed prior to warming in order to inhibit the citric acid crystal formation.
-The hysteresis effect will lead to an increase of the glass transition temperature from the warming cycle compared with data obtained from the cooling cycle (Wang et al., 2011); (3) Lu and Zografi (1997) have shown that different ways of preparing the citric acid can lead to differences in glass transition measurements.
-The thicknesses of the thin films are equal to or less than one micrometer, leading to confinement effects and differences in glass transition temperature measured from bulk compounds (Park and McKenna, 2000).
-The results show that the thin film IDE-BDS method can accurately measure the glass transition temperatures of various organic compounds that are comparable to the composition of organic aerosols.
+Even though the issues listed above are likely to be the primary reasons leading to a ~ 10 % difference in the glass transition temperature of citric acid between our results and the literature, the following factors may play a role: (1) atomizing the citric acid solution and redepositing citric acid particles via electrostatic precipitation could introduce impurities during the atomization process that may affect the glass transition temperatures; (2) the glass transition of citric acid was measured during a warming cycle.
+A fast nonrecordable cooling cycle at 20 K min-1 was performed prior to warming in order to inhibit the citric acid crystal formation.
+The hysteresis effect will lead to an increase in the glass transition temperature from the warming cycle compared with data obtained from the cooling cycle (Wang et al., 2011); (3) Lu and Zografi (1997) have shown that different ways of preparing the citric acid can lead to differences in glass transition measurements.
+The thicknesses of the thin films are equal to or less than 1 μm, leading to confinement effects and differences in glass transition temperature measured from bulk compounds (Park and McKenna, 2000).
+The results show that the thin-film IDE-BDS method can accurately measure the glass transition temperatures of various organic compounds that are comparable to the composition of organic aerosols.